Skip to main content

 • Verify All Wallet Addresses: Always double-check the addresses you're sending to or receiving from.
 We recommend that users copy and paste these addresses accurately into Best Wallet and verify them before proceeding.

-• Review the Amount: Before finalising any transaction, re-check the amount you're sending, buying, or swapping.
+• Review the Amount: Before finalizing any transaction, re-check the amount you're sending, buying, or swapping.
 Pay close attention to decimal places and exchange rates.
 Remember to account for any transaction or gas fees to ensure you have sufficient funds.

 • Use Test Transactions: For those new to cryptocurrency or unsure about the transaction process on Best Wallet, conducting test transactions with minimal amounts can be a good way to test.
 This practice helps you get comfortable with the process and promotes good crypto habits.
 Consider creating an additional wallet within Best Wallet for this purpose.
 Remember, you’ll need to cover gas fees for each test transaction.